patrick-zippenfenig/environmental-data-management-notes/README.md

 | 172G | ukmo_global_deterministic_10km     |
 | 61G  | ukmo_uk_deterministic_2km          |

-If historical weather forecast and reanalysis data is stored as well, more space is required.
-As of 2024-09-03 the database size is:
+If historical weather forecasts and reanalysis data are also stored, additional space will be needed.
+As of September 3, 2024, the database size is:

 | Size | Model                              |
 | ---- | ---------------------------------- |